alvinxhan/PhyCLIP/README.md

 2. Multiple of deviations (_gamma_) from the grand median of the mean pairwise sequence patristic distance that defines the within-cluster divergence limit.
 3. False discovery rate (_FDR_) to infer that the diversity observed for every combinatorial pair of output clusters is significantly distinct from one another.

-A manuscript describing PhyCLIP is published in *Molecular Biology and Evolution*:
+A manuscript describing PhyCLIP (version 1.0) is published in *Molecular Biology and Evolution*:
 Phylogenetic Clustering by Linear Integer Programming (PhyCLIP) Alvin Xiaochuan Han, Edyth Parker, Frits Scholer, Sebastian Maurer-Stroh, Colin Russell *Molecular Biology and Evolution*, msz053; doi: [https://doi.org/10.1093/molbev/msz053](https://doi.org/10.1093/molbev/msz053)